WakenLLMTeam/WakenLLM-toolkit/README.md

 ![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)
 [![arXiv](https://img.shields.io/badge/arXiv-2507.16199-b31b1b.svg)](https://arxiv.org/abs/2507.16199)

-This repository contains the official implementation for the arxiv preprint paper: **"WAKENLLM: Evaluating Reasoning Potential and Stability in LLMs via Fine-Grained Benchmarking"**.
+This repository contains the official implementation for the arxiv preprint paper: **"WakenLLM: Evaluating Reasoning Potential and Stability in LLMs via Fine-Grained Benchmarking"**.

 This toolkit provides a modular and extensible framework to reproduce all experiments in the paper.
 It facilitates the identification of the "Vague Perception" phenomenon and the execution of the multi-stage stimulation and reflection pipelines.

 ## Framework Overview

-The WAKENLLM framework evaluates LLMs through a series of carefully designed pipelines.
+The WakenLLM framework evaluates LLMs through a series of carefully designed pipelines.
 The diagram below illustrates the core workflow.

 ![WAKENLLM Framework Diagram](./docs/pipeline.png)